 The Building Bridges Seminar

 In January 2002, not long after the events of September 11, 2001 had underlined the need for sustained efforts in developing better Christian-Muslim relations, the first Building Bridges Seminar for Muslim and Christian scholars was hosted at Lambeth Palace in London by the then Archbishop of Canterbury, Dr. George Carey.
-One of the first overseas visits made by Dr. Rowan Williams, when he succeeded Dr. Carey in 2003, was to chair the second Building Bridges seminar in Qatar.
-Dr. Williams made a priority of continuing this initiative and chaired further seminars in Washington, D.C., Sarajevo, Singapore, Rome, Istanbul, and, for his final seminar as chair, in London and Canterbury in 2012.
+One of the first overseas visits made by Dr. Rowan Williams, who succeeded Dr. Carey in 2003, was to chair the second Building Bridges seminar in Qatar.
+Dr. Williams made a priority of continuing this initiative, chairing further seminars in Washington, D.C., Sarajevo, Singapore, Rome, Istanbul, and, for his final seminar as chair, in London and Canterbury in 2012.

-In 2012 President John J. DeGioia of Georgetown University accepted Dr. Williams' invitation to Georgetown to take over the stewardship of Building Bridges and to continue to support and develop this unique approach to Christian-Muslim dialogue.
-Building Bridges first came to Georgetown for the third seminar in 2004 and returned in 2006, 2010, and 2014; the seminar has convened at Georgetown's Qatar campus in 2011, 2013, and 2015.
-A number of faculty members at Georgetown have been participants.
-Dr. DeGioia has himself been a participant and has been keen to support this initiative as part of a wider vision for the role Georgetown can play in promoting dialogue in many forms.
+In 2012 President John J. DeGioia of Georgetown University accepted Dr. Williams’ invitation to assume stewardship of Building Bridges, thus to continue to support and develop this unique approach to Christian-Muslim dialogue.
+In fact, Building Bridges had a deep involvement with the university already, having first come to Georgetown for the third seminar in 2004.
+Subsequently, the seminar has convened at the university’s Washington, D.C. campus and in nearby northern Virginia in 2006, 2010, 2014, 2016, and 2017; and at Georgetown’s Qatar campus in 2011, 2013, and 2015.
+Several of Georgetown’s faculty members have been participants—as has Dr. DeGioia himself out of his keen desire to support this initiative as part of a wider vision for the role Georgetown can play in promoting dialogue in many forms.

-Daniel Madigan, S.J., Ruesch Family Associate Professor in Georgetown's Department of Theology and a leading Christian scholar of Islam, has taken over as chair of Building Bridges.
+Daniel Madigan, S.J., Ruesch Family Associate Professor in Georgetown's Department of Theology and a leading Christian scholar of Islam, has taken on the role of chair of Building Bridges.
 Professor Madigan has participated in nearly all the Building Bridges seminars to date and has a wealth of experience in Christian-Muslim dialogue.
-He works closely with the academic director of Building Bridges, the Rev'd.
-Dr. David Marshall, associate professor of the practice of Christian-Muslim Relations and director of the Anglican Episcopal House of Studies at Duke Divinity School, and also research fellow of Georgetown's Berkley Center for Religion, Peace, and World Affairs.
+He works closely with the academic director of Building Bridges, the Rev’d.
+Dr. David Marshall, research fellow of Georgetown's Berkley Center for Religion, Peace, and World Affairs.
 Dr. Marshall has been involved in the seminars since they began in 2002.
-Dr. Lucinda Mosher, faculty associate for Interfaith Studies at Hartford Seminary and a participant in the 2011 seminar, joined the Building Bridges team in July 2012 as assistant academic director.
-Dr. Thomas Banchoff, director of the Berkley Center and vice president for global engagement at Georgetown University, continues to offer the center's support to Building Bridges, notably in developing the Building Bridges website.
-Through the office of the Archbishop of Canterbury's Secretary for Inter Religious Affairs, the Church of England will continue to take an active role in Building Bridges.
+Dr. Lucinda Mosher, faculty associate for Interfaith Studies at Hartford Seminary, participated in the 2011 seminar, then joined the Building Bridges team in July 2012 as assistant academic director.
+Dr. Thomas Banchoff, Georgetown University’s vice president for global engagement, has been supportive of the Building Bridges, notably in facilitating the development of its online presence as a project of the Berkley Center’s website.

 Building Bridges Resources